Severe Weather and Natural Disasters

 - The Athletics Department should secure the waterfront.
 All boats, equipment and any hazardous materials (gasoline), should be moved indoors inside the main athletic center building, or other appropriate location.
 A storm surge may flood the entire waterfront area.

-- Physical Plant personnel will remain available for dispensing emergency supplies to building occupants.
+- Facilities Management personnel will remain available for dispensing emergency supplies to building occupants.

-- Physical Plant will assist in taping windows, securing items of concern, and help in covering sensitive equipment and furniture.
+- Facilities Management will assist in taping windows, securing items of concern, and help in covering sensitive equipment and furniture.

 - Dining Services will remain available to provide food service to non-evacuees and essential personnel.
 Measures should be taken to avoid having students and employees go out into the storm to get to a dining facility.
 If possible, Dining Services will prepare box meals to be distributed before the storm arrives.